smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 Enabled = true # Default
 ```
+Enabled balance monitoring for all keys.

 ### BlockDelay<a id='EVM-BalanceMonitor-BlockDelay'></a>
+:warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._

 ```toml
 BlockDelay = 1 # Default
 ```
+EvmBalanceMonitorBlockDelay is the number of blocks that the balance monitor trails behind head.
+This is required when load balancing across multiple nodes announce a new head, then route a request to a different node which does not have this head yet.

 ## EVM.BlockHistoryEstimator<a id='EVM-BlockHistoryEstimator'></a>
 ```toml